 Toys ‘R’ Us Accused of Misappropriating Fuhu’s Trade Secrets

-Toys “R” Us Inc. (TOYS), the Wayne, New Jersey-based toy retail chain, was sued for trade secret misappropriation by a California company that develops Internet applications.
+Toys “R” Us Inc. (TOYS:US), the Wayne, New Jersey-based toy retail chain, was sued for trade secret misappropriation by a California company that develops Internet applications.

 According to the complaint filed Sept.
 24 in federal court in San Diego, Toys “R” Us is accused of violating a confidentiality agreement with Fuhu Inc. and selling a knockoff copy of Fuhu’s tablet for children that is powered by Google Inc.’s Android operating system.